MaxBenChrist/MaxBenChrist.github.io/_posts/2017-05-25-five-aspects-ml-business-processes.markdown

 #### Condition 5: _You need Evidence_

-There should be input variables can be internally linked to the optimal decision, which can only be validated by looking into the data.
+There should be input variables which can be internally linked to the optimal decision, which can only be validated by looking into the data.
-For example, in a predictive Maintenance case, it could be that 80% of all failures are not predictable and occur spontaneous.
+For example, in a predictive maintenance case, it could be that 80% of all failures are not predictable and occur spontaneous.
-In such a case, the Machine Learning techniques are maybe not be able to properly optimize the service routing like in example 3.
+In such a case, Machine Learning techniques are maybe not able to properly optimize the service routing like in example 3.

 Also, very related business cases can behave totally differently.
 E.g. in the case of a replenishment system as in 1., it is not uncommon that there is enough evidence to anticipate the demand on a week bases but not on a day base.